-The Subak museum is open every Monday until Saturday from 8:00am until 16:30pm, and Friday from 8:00am to 13:00pm, while on Sunday and Official holiday closed.
-In accordance with its history and inscription found, it can be concluded that agriculture and rice farming system already exist regularly in Bali in the year 882 AD, and according the inscription of Sukawana (882 AD) says word of "Huma" means ricefields and "Perlak" means moor fields.
-The existence of traditional Subak organization very unique, in 1990 John S. Ambler the international researcher has explained that Subak water irrigation looks simple but essentially this Subak organization is the advanced technology about the water irrigation for the agriculture in Bali.
+Subak museum open every monday until saturday from 8:00am until 16:30pm, and friday from 8:00am to 13:00pm, while on sunday and official holiday is closed.
+So in accordance with its history and inscription found, it can be concluded that agriculture and rice farming system already exist regularly in Bali in the year 882 AD, and according the inscription of Sukawana (882 AD) says word of "Huma" means ricefields and "Perlak" means moor fields.
+The existence of traditional Subak organization very unique, and in 1990 John S. Ambler the international researcher has explained that subak irrigation system looks simple but essentially this Subak organization is the advanced technology about the water irrigation methode for agriculture in Bali.
 Based on the survey of Subak in Bali at the end of 1999, there were 1506 with total area 97.337 Hectares.